barafael/achat/README.md

 # achat
-Super simple examples of network applications using tokio.
+A collection of simple modules which showcase simple use of tasks, channels, and other tokio primitives to implement simple networking applications.
 Purely educational purposes.

 # echo
 TCP clients connect to the server.
 The server returns each message they send back to them.